 A crown is a cover or "cap" your dentist can put over a tooth.
-The crown restores the tooth to it's normal shape, size, and function.
-A crown can make the tooth stronger or improve the way it looks.
+The crown restores the tooth to its normal shape, size, and function.
+A crown can make the tooth look better cosmetically, as well as make the tooth stronger.

 Reasons you may need a crown:

-- You have a cavity that is to large for a filling
+- There is a cavity that is too large for a filling on your tooth

-- You have a tooth that is cracked, worn down, or otherwise weakened
+- Your tooth is cracked, worn down, or otherwise weakened

-- You have had a root canal treatment--the crown will protect the restored tooth
+- You've had a root canal treatment--the crown will protect the restored tooth

 - You want to cover a discolored or badly shaped tooth and improve your smile